CNN NewsNight

-NewsNight with Aaron Brown is a live international news program which aired on the CNN and CNN International networks from 2001 to 2005.
-It aired at 10 PM ET on weeknights and was hosted by Aaron Brown.
-In its final year, Anderson Cooper co-hosted the show.
+CNN NewsNight is a live news program broadcast by CNN and CNN International.
+It airs at 10:00 PM ET on weeknights and is currently hosted by Abby Phillip.

-The show focused on investigative journalism and had a strong emphasis on interviews.
+During its first run, the show focused on investigative journalism and had a strong emphasis on interviews.
 It included segments such as The Whip (which quickly previewed segments from four reporters at large), On the Rise, and Segment 7.
 The Morning Papers segment, known as The Rooster, featured a brief preview of compelling or interesting headlines from the next day's newspapers around the world.
 The segment concluded with the weather forecast in Chicago as provided in the Chicago Sun-Times.